ALDI Logo

 ALDI Logo History

-In 1960, the brothers split the company based on a disagreement over the sale of cigarettes, bringing the total number of stores to 300.
+In 1960, the brothers split the company over a disagreement about the sale of cigarettes, bringing the total number of stores to 300.

 The company supports all innovations in the field of ecology and trade.
 The brand obliged its suppliers to use only recyclable materials for product packaging.

-From the very beginning, the company’s attitude to advertising was uncharacteristic for the core market segment.
-At home in Germany, the company still does not use the services of advertising agencies.
+From the very beginning, the company’s attitude to advertising was uncharacteristic of the core market segment.
+At home in Germany, the company still does not use advertising agencies.
 Producing a weekly information booklet, the brand ensures sufficient attendance at its outlets.

-Until 1970, the company logos were written in different fonts, the owners’ last name.
+Until 1970, the company logos were written in different fonts, with the owners’ last name.
 Initially, white letters were written on a red background.
 Then the rectangular base became dark blue.
-This concept, with some modifications, is still maintained today.
+This concept, with some modifications, remains in effect today.

 1970 – 1983